vapolia/TestNet10/README.md

 ## 3. iOS (issue in progress)

 ISSUE IN PROGRESS.
 CURRENTLY EXTRACTING CODE FROM ANOTHER PROJECT.
+REPRO NOT AVAILABLE YET

 Issue:
-- Adding an item to the CollectionView freezes the app
+- when adding the 1st item to the CollectionView while the 3rd column's width is 0, the app freezes.

 Repro steps:
-- (in progress)
+- Tested on simulator iPhone iOS 18.6

 Result:
 - app freezes (you can check the counter: it stops)

 Expected:
 - app do not freeze